 What causes work stress?

-The main reasons given for work stress include work pressure, lack of support from managers and work-related violence and bullying.
+The main reasons given for work stress include:

 Stress management advice

 The way you deal with stress can lead to unhealthy behaviours, such as smoking and drinking too much, which might increase your risk of heart disease.

 How to manage work stress

 Good stress management in the workplace is critical to your overall health.